Can you be born with an STD?

 HIV

-HIV, the virus that causes AIDS, can be transmitted from a mother to her baby during pregnancy, childbirth, or breastfeeding.
+HIV, the virus that causes AIDS, can be transmitted from a mother to her baby during amniocentesis, childbirth, or breastfeeding.

 This type of transmission is known as vertical transmission.
-During pregnancy, the virus can cross the placenta and infect the baby.
-During childbirth, the baby can be exposed to HIV in the mother’s blood and other fluids.
+During childbirth, the baby can be exposed to HIV in the mother’s blood and other fluids once the placenta starts working as a natural barrier.
 Additionally, HIV can be present in breast milk, so breastfeeding can also be a route of transmission.

 However, with proper medical care, including antiretroviral therapy (ART) for the mother, the risk of transmitting HIV to the baby can be significantly reduced.